samhohcm/Robot-Kinematics-Remote-Worksheet-1/README.md

 A project activity with the subject robotic 2D kinematics, for [Girls Into Coding](https://www.girlsintocoding.com/).

-This activity is generated as a webpage at [https://meisben.github.io/Robot-Kinematics-Remote-Worksheet-1/](https://meisben.github.io/Robot-Kinematics-Remote-Worksheet-1/) (eventually need to update to Sam's github pages!)
+This activity is generated as a webpage at [https://samhohcm.github.io/Robot-Kinematics-Remote-Worksheet-1/](https://samhohcm.github.io/Robot-Kinematics-Remote-Worksheet-1/)

 ## Contents